Ernest Lindner: Work

 Lindner is known for his many watercolors inspired by the natural beauty of the wooded country around his summer home at Emma Lake.

 He also made etchings, lithographs, linocuts and wood block prints.

 Lindner has been called a Late Modernist and also a Magic Realist.

-Lindner depicted the forest floor from close quarters, with highly textured patterns of surface detail from the fallen branches, tree stumps, moss and lichen.
+He depicted the forest floor from close quarters, with highly textured patterns of surface detail from the fallen branches, tree stumps, moss and lichen.
+His paintings of weathered tree stumps in the 1940s and 1950s were influenced by the symbolism of the Group of Seven.

 His work reveals a fascination with the natural cycle of decay and regeneration.

 His watercolors of the tangled forest interior were sharply focused, highly keyed and executed with great skill.

 In his later work human and plant forms often overlap and blend into each other.